 Control also becomes more difficult because a driver’s ability to recognize changes in conditions on the road surface or behavior of other vehicle is harder to identify due to the reduction in time a driver has to react.
 At extreme speeds, by the time a driver recognizes a problem, it may be too late to successfully stop.

-In addition, the safety systems in most vehicles become less effective and their ability to protect a driver and occupants is compromised.
-Most crash testing is done at relatively low speeds, and even the “safest” cars and truck on the road at 35 miles per hour may provide low levels of protection to a driver when the vehicles speed approaches triple digits.
+In addition, the safety systems in most vehicles become less effective, and their ability to protect a driver and occupants is compromised.
+Most crash testing is done at relatively low speeds, and even the “safest” cars and trucks on the road at 35 miles per hour may provide low levels of protection to a driver when the vehicle's speed approaches triple digits.

-Such a crash happened last month on I-77 when a BMW travelling at “a high rate of speed,” crashed into the rear of a moving tractor-trailer at 1:45a.m.
+Such a crash happened last month on I-77 when a BMW traveling at “a high rate of speed,” crashed into the rear of a moving tractor-trailer at 1:45 a.m.
 The three occupants of the BMW were killed, with a North Carolina State trooper calling it one of the worst crashes he had seen in a long time.

 The truck driver was uninjured, and at first did not even recognize a vehicle had struck his truck, thinking it was a flat tire.
 The BMW hit with such force that the entire vehicle was smashed under the rear bed of the trailer behind the wheels.